bgkillas/round/README.md

 both people need it toggled on

-type a number/card name than;right control to change map by id; left control to spawn cards even in online
+type a number/card name than;hold right control and hit enter to change map by id or hold left control and hit enter to spawn cards even in online

 ## card.dll